tpluscode/chai-snapshot-matcher-boilerplate/README.md

 ## Version:

-This boilerplate project use the v1.0.3.
-In fact, this is the latest and only recommended version.
+This boilerplate project use the chai-snapshot-matcher v1.0.4.
+In fact, this is latest and recommended version.

 ## Features: